cloudflare/workers-web-experiments/productivity-suite/README.md

   (if you want to work on the libraries you can go into `/piercing-library` and/or `/app/shared` and run `npm run build.watch` to have them build in watch mode)

-- Run the legacy app:
+- Serve the legacy app:

   ```
   cd app/legacy-app